PgBiel/elembic/src/data.typ

   if type(info) == dictionary and "data-kind" in info and (info.data-kind == "element" or info.data-kind == "element-instance") {
     info.counter
   } else {
-    assert(false, message: "e.counter: this is not an element") }
+    assert(false, message: "elembic: e.counter: this is not an element") }
 }